sparklingrobots/nano2017/second_draft/meta/Plot.md

 I like this summary  -- Lo is the force of creativity that causes some destruction but brings about something marvelous.

 The Delvers keep harmony--until one of them is brutally murdered.
 Suddenly, someone they rejected is their only hope for maintaining peace and control--and she's not sure she's on their side.

+After the Great Mourning, society is stable--but a new threat forces an amateur historian to make a difficult choice.

+An amateur musicologist joins forces with a plant witch to stop a threat no one else can even understand--but they risk everything in the process.

 ## Tara's Kinda Rough Plot Summary to Just Figure Out If I Know What Happens In This Book Chronologically